GeorgiKostadinovPro/GeorgiKostadinovPro/README.md

 - 🔭 I’m currently working on **improving my skills in JavaScript.**

-- 🌱 I’m currently improving my skills on **ASP.NET Core 6.0 and learning AngularJS**
+- 🌱 I’m currently improving my skills on **ASP.NET Core 6.0 and learning ReactJS**

 - 👯 I’m looking to collaborate with **other passionate developers.**